jdevfullstack/github-pages-tutorial/README.md

 will work as expected.

 ## Blogging Vs Vlogging
+To my surprise, blogging is not dead.
+I simply had that conclusion realizing
+YouTube is a very successful platform.
+But written content is still not dead and it will continue to be relevant.

+I just realized that blogging is not dead because not all the contents can be done through video presentations.
+Others really need to be written.

+Say, other tutorials is best done through a video presentation just like a bodybuilding demonstration but a tutorial in tech, particularly just like the full documentation of a computer language, is best done through text.
+Imagine if you will be doing all those through video presentations, first, that is not practical, second it will take a lot of space and that will be problematic for poor connection.
+And third, it is best done through writing because the content is too complex there are several subheadings.

 ## Useful Links
 For further details, it is best to visit GitHub Pages